 The information and evidence presented during the inspection process was clear and well documented.

-We saw the practice had effective processes to support and develop staff with additional roles and responsibilities.
+We saw the practice had effective processes to support and develop staff with additional roles and responsibilities with each staff member having been delegated an area of responsibility within their capability.

 Culture